legumeinfo/pandagma/README.md

 # get info from matching GFF and FNA files
 pandagma.sh run ingest

-# do mmseqs on all genome pairings
+# do mmseqs on all pairings of annotation sets
 pandagma.sh run mmseqs

 # filter based on expected chromosome pairings